 A hairpiece that is worn, as the name suggests, on the back half of the head.
 It uses the wearer’s own hair at the front to dress into the back fall.
 Back falls are good for situations where a front hairline on a wig would be visible.
 A back fall (sometimes just known as a “fall”) adds volume, texture or colour.
-The front of the back fall fits to the head on the very top of the crown area, in line with just behind the ears, and goes down to the nape.
+The front of the back fall fits the head on the very top of the crown area, in line with just behind the ears, and goes down to the nape.

-The front hair that is cut to hang over the forehead.
+The front hair is cut to hang over the forehead.
 Also called the fringe.

 The brand name of a product used in salons to disinfect hairdressing tools such as combs, rollers and scissors.

 A hair setting technique where a small section of hair is curled up into an open, barrel-shaped roll and secured/pinned onto its section base.
 Created on dry hair using hot tongs, or wet hair using fingers and a tail comb.
-When dressed out, they created waves with lift at the root.
+When dressed out, they created waves with a lift at the root.
 Barrel curls can also be used to decorate a hairstyle.

 BB stands for blemish balm or beauty balm and is a cream makeup product.
 It is promoted as an all-in-one facial product to replace serum, moisturiser, primer, foundation and sunblock (if it has an SPF).
-This means it can be worn alone as a tinted moisturiser or as foundation.
-It was originally formulated in the 1960s by German dermatologist Dr Christine Schrammek to protect patients’ skin after surgery.
+This means it can be worn alone as a tinted moisturiser or as a foundation.
+It was originally formulated in the 1960s by German dermatologist Dr. Christine Schrammek to protect patients’ skin after surgery.
 Subsequently, BB cream became a commercial product, particularly popular in Korea and other East Asian markets.
 Nowadays, BB cream is popular pretty much everywhere.

 A block is a head- or chin-shaped item used in wig making and wig dressing.
 There are two different types: malleable blocks, which are made from cork-filled canvas and used to wash, set and dress postiche, and solid wooden blocks, used in wig making.
 Both types of block come in two different shapes: head-shaped (used for wigs) or chin-shaped (for facial hair) and is known as a chin block.